 If you're wondering whether or not you have dialer access, there is a quick way to figure that out (besides asking your admin).

 SalesLoft Users with access to the dialer will have an assigned phone number listed in the Call settings.
 This phone number has been provisioned for your dialer access by your team admin and will allow you to call people using the SalesLoft platform.

 The assigned number will be in a gray text box, meaning you can't edit it.
 When you call prospects using the dialer, the assigned number will show up as your Caller ID number (unless you are using LocalDial or set a custom Caller ID).

 If you do not see a phone number listed, reach out to your team admin so they can assign your phone number.

 SalesLoft can receive incoming calls outside of the SalesLoft platform as long as you provide a forwarding phone number - like a cell phone or desk line - in your call settings.

 With a forwarding number in place, a call from person calling your provisioned number will be re-directed to the phone line you enter as your forwarding number so you can accept the incoming call.

 - Include your country code when setting your forwarding number.
 For example, if your forwarding number is a US number, enter +1 followed by the telephone number, as in the screenshot above.

-- Under Phone Settings, you will see the grayed out Outbound Number.
+- Select the Calls tab.
+Under Phone Settings, you will see the grayed out Outbound Number.
 Your outbound number has been assigned to you by an admin and is provisioned from SalesLoft’s third-party provider, Twilio.

 - Below the Outbound number, you will find the Forwarding Number box.
 Enter the phone number that you would like your calls forwarded to.